-DO NOT CLIMB a lot of stairs.
-If possible, take an elevator or escalator.
+DO NOT CLIMB a lot of stairs initially.
 At home, think ahead and try to reduce the number of trips up and down.

 DO NOT LIFT anything heavy, or push heavy objects with your knee.
 Talk to your doctor before returning to strenuous work such as heavy lifting, pushing or pulling.